Soda Club

 Is Soda Club worth booking for a special occasion?

-Yes — and more directly: Soda Club is one of the few $$ restaurants in New York City where a Michelin Bib Gourmand, a genuinely distinctive concept, and a room with real atmosphere converge at a price that doesn't require a budget conversation.
+Yes; and more directly: Soda Club is one of the few $$ restaurants in New York City where a Michelin Bib Gourmand, a genuinely distinctive concept, a room with real atmosphere converge at a price that doesn't require a budget conversation.
 If you're looking for a date night or a celebration dinner in the East Village that won't feel like a compromise, this is a serious candidate.
 The qualification: you need to be comfortable with an entirely plant-based menu.
 If your group includes committed meat-eaters who won't be won over by well-executed vegan Italian cooking, look elsewhere.
 For everyone else, book it.

 What Soda Club Is

-Soda Club at 95 Avenue A is a vegan Italian restaurant with a clear identity: house-made pastas, seasonal vegetables, natural wines, and a room styled around the Italian tradition of hand-crafted sodas and the atmosphere of the Prohibition era.
-The name itself comes from that Italian soda-making craft, and the interior follows through — velvet chairs, copper accents, stained glass lamps.
+Soda Club at 95 Avenue A is a vegan Italian restaurant with a clear identity: house-made pastas, seasonal vegetables, natural wines, a room styled around the Italian tradition of hand-crafted sodas and the atmosphere of the Prohibition era.
+The name itself comes from that Italian soda-making craft, the interior follows through; velvet chairs, copper accents, stained glass lamps.
 The result is a space that reads as a genuine design choice rather than a theme applied from the outside.
-For a special occasion, the atmosphere does real work: it's intimate without being hushed, and the vintage styling gives it more personality than most rooms at this price point in the neighborhood.
+For a special occasion, the atmosphere does real work: it's intimate without being hushed, the vintage styling gives it more personality than most rooms at this price point in the neighborhood.

 The Private and Group Dining Question

-What Soda Club does deliver for group dining at the $$ tier is a coherent shared experience: a menu with a clear point of view, natural wines to pair through the meal, and a room that feels considered.
+What Soda Club does deliver for group dining at the $$ tier is a coherent shared experience: a menu with a clear point of view, natural wines to pair through the meal, a room that feels considered.
 At comparable price points in the East Village, you're often choosing between generic Italian-American and louder, bar-forward spaces.
 Soda Club sits apart from both.
 If your group is celebrating something and wants a dinner that feels intentional rather than default, this is the better call at this price tier.

 Is the Tasting Menu Worth It?

 The venue database does not confirm a formal tasting menu at Soda Club.
-The menu structure described emphasises anti-pasti and pasta courses with natural wine pairings , a format that functions like a progression without necessarily being a fixed tasting format.
+The menu structure described emphasises anti-pasti and pasta courses with natural wine pairings, a format that functions like a progression without necessarily being a fixed tasting format.
 Do not book expecting a locked multi-course chef's menu; confirm the current format when reserving.
 At the $$ price range, the value case is strong regardless of format.
 You are getting Michelin-recognised cooking at neighbourhood restaurant prices.

 Solo Dining